Beverages

 Health Benefits of Luffa Juice

-Research and traditional use suggest several potential health benefits associated with regular consumption of luffa gourd juice:
+Research and traditional use suggest several potential health benefits associated with regular consumption of luffa gourd juice.
+For detailed nutritional benefits, see our complete nutrition guide.

 Rich in Essential Nutrients